JAM-Solutionss/Foodly/README.md

 ## Acknowledgements

-Special thanks to Kevin Chromik for organizing the mini hackathon.
+Special thanks to <a href="https://github.com/kchromik" target="_blank">Kevin Chromik</a> for organizing the mini hackathon.

 ---